$10.00

 THE CAT'S FUGUE

-According to eighteenth-century legend, Domenico Scarlatti received a flash of inspiration after a cat tiptoed across the royal harpsichord at the Spanish Court.
-He composed a fugue, and for the fugue's theme he used the succession of discordant pitches produced by Miss Pussy’s paws.
-This is our own fugue — a joyous romp over the keys — using the very same theme.
+According to an eighteenth-century legend, Domenico Scarlatti was struck by inspiration after a cat tiptoed across the royal harpsichord at the Spanish Court.
+He composed a fugue, using as its theme the stumbling line of errant notes produced by the feline’s paws.

 INCLUDED ON THE ALBUM REIMAGINE